 Our son uses an old device of mine – an iPad 2 from years ago which we have put into a child friendly case.
 At some stage, that iPad is going to give up the ghost.
 Let’s be honest, Apple devices don’t have the longest shelf lives.
 And that one is already around 5 years old.

-On that basis, I’ve been looking into the best tablets for toddlers on sale in the UK in 2017.
+On that basis, I’ve been looking into the best tablets for 2 year olds and 3 year olds on sale in the UK in 2018.
 Here’s what I’ve shortlisted.

 Kindle Fire Kids Edition (7 Inch)

 There are a few things to love about this tablet specifically for kids and toddlers.